A Personalized Approach to Effects of Affective Bias Modification on Symptom Change and Rumination

 At 6 months follow-up

-State rumination: Brief State Rumination Inventory
+State Rumination: Brief State Rumination Inventory (BSRI)

-Time Frame: At baseline and two weeks follow up
+Time Frame: At baseline and two weeks follow up.

-At baseline and two weeks follow up
+At baseline and two weeks follow up.

-State rumination: Brief State Rumination Inventory
+State Rumination: Brief State Rumination Inventory

 Time Frame: At two weeks follow up.